Return to Index page Next page

 Those who can remember Newmarket in the 1960s should have no difficulty in identifying the erection on the Clock Tower roundabout island seen in this picture select here

-Other supporters (non-committee members): Archivist - William Smith; Schools Liaison Officer - Jean Relihan; Recorder and webmaster - Rodney Vincent.
+Other supporters (non-committee members): Archivist - William Smith; webmaster - Rodney Vincent, researcher Tony Pringle.

 Contact Us